jackmead515/blog/server/blogs/markdown/what-is-data-encoding.md

 ### Message Bus 1

 This message bus is the initial bus that will take the raw IOT device data and package it for transfer around the warehouse, or region, or whatever.
 It may pick up the raw data and just use that.
 But for this application, the most high volume of data is going to exist which will require a lot of compression.
 My suggestion is to package it in `Avro` or `Protobuf` and `GZIP` compress it.
+But if you used a custom protocol for the IOT Device, then that would probably be the most compressed format to use.

 ### Database